Crowndev/bitcore-crown/auxpow.md

 D0 0E F0 BF 51 14 B6 25 84 B1 AC C5 DD E6 00 F6 54 14 68 68 24 06 6E 2D 00 00 00 00 00 00 00 00
 ```

-The parent block's previous block, which is in the Bitcoin blockchain, has a hash of:
+The parent block's previous block, which is in the Bitcoin blockchain, has a much smaller hash:

 ```
 C5 A4 AA 7D 16 E3 D1 F0 80 A7 35 4C 91 94 00 96 6C BF 07 F3 96 99 43 01 00 00 00 00 00 00 00 00
 ```

-Which is much smaller.

-If a parent block hash is small enough to meet Bitcoin difficulty, it will be included in both Crown and Bitcoin blockchains.
-If it only meets Crown difficulty, then it will be included only in the Crown blockchain.
+For other blocks, if its parent block hash is small enough to meet Bitcoin difficulty, it will be included in both Crown and Bitcoin blockchains.
+But such case is very rare.
+In most cases it will only meet Crown difficulty, so it will be included only in the Crown blockchain.